-Iñigo Guevara is Director at Jane's Aerospace, Defense and Security Director at Jane's Aerospace, Defense and Security.
+Iñigo Guevara is Director at Janes Aerospace, Defense and Security.
 He is responsible for supporting the growth and expansion of the aerospace and defense consulting practice in the Americas.
+He is also an adjunct professor at Georgetown University.

 Iñigo is a subject matter expert in Latin American armed forces, focusing specifically on the Mexican military including arms trade trends, defense industry developments, and procurement policies.
 In addition to his work for IHS Jane's, he has been widely published and quoted in various mainstream media and academic journals and is repeatedly called on as speaker in U.S. and Mexican forums, including Houses of Representatives.